Infrared Satellite Imagery

 Credit: Karyl-Ann Ah Hee

 So, infrared imagery can tell us the temperature of the cloud tops, but how is that useful?
 Well, if we make the simple assumption that temperature decreases with increasing height in the lower atmosphere (that is, the troposphere), then we can equate cloud-top temperature to cloud-top heights.
-In other words, clouds with very cold tops are high-altitude cloud tops (for example: cirrostratus, cirrocumulus, cumulonimbus).
+In other words, clouds with very cold tops have high-altitude cloud tops (for example: cirrostratus, cirrocumulus, cumulonimbus).
 Clouds (such as stratus, stratocumulus, or cumulus) with warmer tops have tops that reside at a low altitude.

 Given that infrared imagery can tell us about the altitude of cloud tops, and visible imagery can tell us about the thickness of clouds, meteorologists use both types of images in tandem.
 Using them together makes for a powerful combination that helps to specifically identify types of clouds.
 Let's apply this quick summary to a real case so I can drive home this point using the short video below (2:39).